Introduction to ASP.NET Session

 When does the ASP.NET Session End?

-We have seen that when exactly the ASP.NET session starts, let’s see when exactly it ends.
+We have seen when exactly the ASP.NET session starts; let’s see when exactly it ends.

-- When the webserver will collapse, the user session may get ended.
+- When the web server collapses, the user session may get ended.

 - By default, the value for the timeout is 20 minutes.

-- We can set its value according to our requirements of the web application. shorter session timeout will help to reduce the strain of our server’s memory resources.
+- We can set its value according to our requirements for the web application.
+A shorter session timeout will help to reduce the strain on our server’s memory resources.

-- For example, if we know that the user will not stay more than a few minutes on the application’s page, then we must reduce the session timeout.
-Longer duration session timeout leads to open too many sessions which will affect the memory capacity of the server.
+- For example, if the user does not stay more than a few minutes on the application’s page, we must reduce the session timeout.
+Longer duration session timeout leads to opening too many sessions, which will affect the server’s memory capacity.

 - Also, if we want to close or end the session purposely, we can use the method Session.
 Abandon of Session Object.

-- Suppose we want to quit the web page then we can add a quit button on our web page of an application with the ACTION parameter set to the URL of a .asp file which will contain the Abandon command: <% Sesion.Abandon%>
+- If we want to quit the web page, then we can add a quit button on our web page of an application with the ACTION parameter set to the URL of a .asp file containing the Abandon command: <% Sesion.Abandon%>

-- Likewise, we can set timeout property by setting command as a <% Session.Timeout =5 %> in .asp file.
+- Likewise, we can set the timeout property by setting the command as a <% Session.Timeout =5 %> in .asp file.

 - Sessions that do not have any state will automatically end.
-Due to the stateless session, its session object doesn’t have any content or static object to contain.
+Due to the stateless session, its session object doesn’t contain any content or static object.

 Examples to Implement ASP.NET Session

-Let’s take an example of Session which will give us a better understanding.
-This example contains the creating a new session and storing its mail id.
+Let’s take an example of a Session that will give us a better understanding.
+This example contains creating a new session and storing its mail id.

 1. Default.aspx